iShuga139/heroes-java-spring-api/README.md

 <a name="Testing"></a>
 ## Testing

-This program uses defatuls of Spring-Boot with Maven scope.
+This program uses defaults of Spring-Boot with Maven scope.

 To test the program run: